ereedsanchez/Forest-Buddy-Server/README.md

 ## Models
-  To get started, navigate to directory created and activate your venv.
+  To get started, navigate to the directory you created and activate your venv.
 I decided to make a yolov8 directory in my Users Directory

-  cd C:\Users\XXXXXXXXX\yolov8
+  cd C:\Users\YourName\yolov8

  ```
  conda activate yolov8
  ```

-pick detection model for use case:[Link](https://github.com/ultralytics/ultralytics?tab=readme-ov-file)
+Choose detection model for use case:[Link](https://github.com/ultralytics/ultralytics?tab=readme-ov-file)

-I will use the **yolov8x.pt model**
+I will use the **yolov8x.pt model** <br>
+Pick one that fits your use case.
+I usually use a form of one below.

 ```
 yolo task=detect mode=predict model=yolov8x.pt source=XXXXXXXXX show=true conf=0.7 line_width=2
+yolo task=classify mode=predict model=yolov8x-cls.pt source=XXXXXXXXX show=true conf=0.7 line_width=2
 ```

 As you see my model automtically downloads itself to my yolov8 directory upon use.